Home

 Current availability:

 Badger were formed after keyboardist Tony Kaye left Yes in 1970, although One Live Badger wasn't recorded until December '72.
-I don't know who decided to take the unusual step of debuting with a live album, but the end result is pretty good, and I suppose it saved on studio costs.
-Despite Kaye's apparent dislike of the Mellotron, and his alleged refusal to play one on The Yes Album, he gets some onto every track on this album, recorded, incidentally, at London's Rainbow Theatre; not bad for a band with no releases to their credit.
+I don't know who decided to take the unusual step of debuting with a live album, but the end result is pretty good and I suppose it saved on studio costs; the initial pressing featured a wonderful 'pop-up' badger inside the excellent Roger Dean sleeve, which must've eaten up most of their promotional budget.
+Despite Kaye's apparent dislike of the Mellotron and his alleged refusal to play one on The Yes Album, he gets some onto every track on this album, recorded, incidentally, over two nights at London's Rainbow Theatre, supporting...
+Yes.

-Bizarrely, the band opted to have noted New Orleans legend Allen Toussaint produce White Lady, and I'm afraid the end result's pretty awful.
-If you like soul-tinged r'n'b, you may go for this album, but for the prog fan it's an utter disaster.
+After several lineup changes, the two remaining original members took on vocalist Jackie Lomax, who effectively used the band to play his R&B-tinged compositions.
+As a result, it probably isn't so surpring that they opted to have noted New Orleans legend Allen Toussaint produce White Lady and I'm afraid the end result's pretty awful.
+If you like soulful R&B, you may go for this album, but for the prog fan it's an utter disaster.
 There's some pretty uninspired Mellotron on a couple of tracks, but nothing to write home about.
 I'm sure this album's good at what it does, but I'd really steer well clear of this one.

 Badly Drawn Boy (UK)